imanghafoori1/laravel-microscope/README.md

 php artisan check:routes
 ```

-- It check that your routes refer to valid controller classes and methods.
+- It checks that your routes refer to valid controller classes and methods.
 - It checks the all the controller methods to have valid type-hints.
 - It scans for `route()`, `redirect()->route()`, `\Redirect::route()` to refer to valid routes.
 - It will report the public methods of controllers, which have no routes pointing to them.
 In other words `dead controllers` are detected.